coreos/rpm-ostree/docs/treefile.md

    Example: `ref: "cool-os/${releasever}/${stream}"`

+ * `metadata`: Mapping of strings to values, optional.
+This can be used for other tools to insert arbitrary metadata into the treefile which they parse later, for example via `rpm-ostree compose tree --print-metadata-json`.

  * `gpg-key` (or `gpg_key`): string, optional: Key ID for GPG signing; the secret key must be in the home directory of the building user.
 Defaults to none.